 From the time the decedent passes away until all the assets are distributed, it is the job of the executor to ensure any probate real property is kept safe.
 This includes simple things like turning off the water to avoid leaks and more complex things like replacing broken windows or other damage.
 Any costs of protecting the property can come out of the estate itself.

 Ongoing bills for the estate will also need to be paid, and that is something the executor must do.
 Things like the gas bill, electric bill, and more will all be paid out of the estate accounts, which are managed by the executor.
 An attorney should be consulted prior to paying any bills.

 Once the probate process (if it is necessary) nears completion, the executor is responsible for distributing the assets from the estate to the beneficiaries according to the will or other estate planning documents.
 Depending on the type of assets, this can be a simple process or somewhat more complex.

-If at any point you have any questions about your responsibilities or how to perform them, never hesitate to ask for assistance.
+If at any point you have any questions about your responsibilities as the executor of an estate in Florida, or how to perform them, never hesitate to ask for assistance.
 Contact the Law Offices of John Mangan, P.A. for assistance with the process to ensure it is all handled correctly and as smoothly as possible.